jandre/procfs/README.md

 # Procfs

-Procfs is a parser for the /proc virtual filesystem on Linux.
+Procfs is a parser for the /proc virtual filesystem on Linux written in the Go programming lanugage.

-But don't use it for production yet, I'm still refining it.
+Not all /proc interfaces are currently supported; but pull requests are welcome!

 # Install

 go get github.com/jandre/procfs

-# Example
+# Examples

-See the `*_test` files.
+See the `*_test` files for usage, but in short:

 ```go
 import (